Atomic models of dense plasmas, applications and current challenges: Nonideality corrections to isolated ions

 A theorem due to Levinson \cite{Levinson49} (see \cite{Zhong-Qi06} for a presentation better suited to the present application) relates the asymptotic phase-shift at zero energy to the number of existing bound states $N_\text{b}=\lim_{k\rightarrow 0}\Delta_{k,\ell}/\pi$.
 When the phase shift diverges, the number of bound states is infinite, whereas in case of a finite asymptotic value, the number of bound states is finite.
 Thus, for a potential having finite range, the number of discrete orbitals is finite \cite{Bargmann52}.
 The same reasoning is at the origin of the result of \cite{BethUhlenbeck37} for the second virial coefficient, leading to the convergent Planck-Larkin partition function.

+If the screened potential corresponds to the atomic potential of an ion, and if wavefunctions are normalized in the whole space, then one may relate the phase shift to an ion contribution $\Delta\rho(\varepsilon)$ to the density of states as follows:

-As an elementary illustration of the effect of a finite-range potential, figure~\ref{fig_Yukawa_screening} present the 1-electron eigenvalues for a screened Coulomb potential, with charge $Z=26$, as a function of the screening length.
+As an elementary illustration of the effect of a finite-range potential, figure~\ref{fig_Yukawa_screening} present the 1-electron eigenvalues and the $\Delta\rho(\varepsilon)$ contribution to the density of states for a screened Coulomb potential, with charge $Z=26$, as a function of the screening length.
 For infinite screening length, one recovers the usual Coulomb eigenvalues, with the accidental $\ell$-degeneracy.
 As the screening length is decreased, one can see how the accidental degeneracy is removed and how the eigenvalues are gradually shifted towards the continuum until the removal of the orbital from the discrete spectrum.
+Once the orbital is removed from the discrete spectrum, one can see how it it compensated by a resonance in the continuum, which gradually spreads out as screening length is further decreased.

 However, for any elementary change of the potential that yields the removal of a discrete bound state, any observable has to remain continuous.
 Otherwise, it would be basis-dependent.
 This necessarily implies the compensation of the contribution of the removed discrete state by an equivalent contribution of the continuous spectrum, related to a resonance in the density of states, which is a property of the basis (see, for instance \cite{More85}).